you-never-are-alone/ynra-fe-customer/README.md

 # ynba-fe-customer
-You Never Bike Alone - Customer Frontend: The frontend based on Flutter
+You Never R Alone - Customer Frontend: The frontend based on Flutter

+## Plans
+* rollout to AWS: make available under http://app.ynra.eu
+* integrate with AWS cognito
+* integrate with a Rest API

 ## Requirements
 ### Flutter